Why Is Integration the Hidden Deployment Requirement in Physical AI?

 Physical AI systems must integrate across multiple dimensions:

-Upstream: Task Assignment
+1. Upstream Integration: Task Assignment

 Where do tasks come from?